jdesalle/linfo2142_project/report.rst

 6.3) Influence of file size (in TCP, see issues)
 --------------------------------------------------

 For TCP we could measure the influence of the file size (unlike QUIC), the speed is dropping when the file size is increasing.
-The drop is speed seem to follow the concave growh of a cubic function, which is consistent with the use of the cubic congestion control algorithm
+The drop in speed seem to follow the concave growth of a cubic function, which is consistent with the use of the cubic congestion control algorithm

 .. image:: images/TCPspeed.png
     :width: 500